manish-garodia/manish-garodia/common/lib-cellar/procedures/install-db-goldimage/install-db-goldimage.md

 ## Database concepts

-The error `ORA-12505` means that the listener was up and you could connect to it, but it couldn't connect you to the database because it doesn't know that that database is up.
+The error *`ORA-12505`* indicates that the listener is up and you could connect to it, but the listener could not connect with the database.
+The listener is aware of the database, but does not know whether the database is up because the listener has not received any notification from the database that the database is up.

-There are two reasons for this:
+It may be due to the following reasons:
+ - the database is not started, that is, the instance is idle

- - the database has not been started up,
+ - the database is not registered with the listener because it started before the listener

- - the database has not registered with the listener, e.g. because the database was started before the listener.
-(When the database starts, it registers itself with a listener if it is already running.
-If the listener isn't running, the database doesn't register itself, and if the listener starts, it doesn't go looking for databases that might register with it.)
+When a database starts, it registers itself with the listener if it is already running.
+If the listener is not running, the database does not register itself.

-`ORA-12505` means that the listener knows about that database, but the listener hasn't received a notification from the database that the database is up.
-(If you were trying to connect to the wrong database, using the wrong SID, you would get an `ORA-12154 error "TNS: could not resolve the connect identifier specified"`.)
+When a listener starts, it does not go looking for databases that might register with it.

+ > **Note:** If you try to connect to a wrong database using a wrong SID, then you get
+ `ORA-12154 error "TNS: could not resolve the connect identifier specified"`.

+### Listener concepts

+The default listener configuration is:

+ - **name** - *LISTENER*
+ - **port** - *1521*

+**Scenario**
+You have multiple database versions (18c, 19c, 21c, 23c,...) on the same host.
+Each database has a listener associated with it.
+When you start a listener from any `$ORACLE_HOME/bin`, unless you specify the listener name Oracle Net Manager generally starts the default listener mentioned above.
+All databases may use the same (default) listener.

+But if you want to use specific listener for each database version, then edit the listener configuration as explained in this lab.

 ## Task 1: Pre-installation setup